 .

-Once the cloning process is complete, go into the root of the project and install the dependencies by running the commands below:
+Once the cloning process is complete, go to the root of the project and install the dependencies by running:

 npm install